-Due to current social concerns, the medical field has grown a reluctance to prescribe opioid medications.
-Maintaining a close working relationship with your cancer specialists is essential to proper use of these medications.
+Due to current social concerns, the medical field has grown increasingly reluctant to prescribe opioid medications.
+Maintaining a close working relationship with your cancer specialists is essential for the proper use of these medications.

-If you take medications recreationally, then the chance of being an addict is high.
-But the risk of addiction for people who take pain medications as directed for cancer pain is low (25%).
+Fortunately, the risk of addiction for people who take opioid medications as directed for cancer pain is low (25%).